 You do not need to break the bank to do an exceptional tile removal job.
 The best tile removal tools in the market are cost-effective and efficient.

 These include products from Dewalt and Bosch.
 They make very good power tools that will not cost you a fortune.
-However, if you are going for the super expensive ones, be sure they will serve the purpose and are worth every penny.
+However, if you are going for the high-end equipment, be sure they will serve the purpose of the job.

 Number of Tools